LowellObservatory/NightWatch/_docs/meeting-notes-101918.md

-1. Clearly, the ability to use *NightWatchman* at remote site is important.
+1. Clearly, the ability to use *NightWatch* at remote site is important.
    Perhaps even looking at it with a phone isn't out of the question.

 2. The answer to "why do we need this" was "it will make it much easier to monitor this information for all users".